moinBukhari147/nodejs-boilerplate/README.md

 # Setup and Installation
  ## NVM Installation
  - Open the project and navigate to the project directory in the terminal.
- - Install the nvm (Node version manager) and install node with the help of nvm
+ - Install the nvm (Node version manager) and install Node with the help of nvm
    ### For Mac
    ```zsh
      brew update